-The Legal Department which plays a very crucial support role in the Bank's business is headed by a Legal Department Head, complemented by a Litigation Unit Head, a Documentation Officer, a paralegal and a department secretary.
-From time to time and as the need arises, the Legal Department engages a lawyer coming from the pool of its accredited external counsels to help and assist in the fulfilment of its documentation function.
+The Legal Department which plays a very crucial support role in the bank's business is headed by a Legal Department Head, complemented by a Litigation Lawyer, a Documentation Officer, an Associate lawyer, an Assistant Corporate Secretary and a department secretary.
+From time to time and as the need arises, the Legal Department engages a lawyer coming from the pool of its accredited external counsels to help and assist in the fulfilment of its documentation function or litigation work.
 Legal Department has open reporting channel to the Office of the President (OTP) but remains independent.
 OTP exercises administrative control over Legal Department in terms of approval of leaves, requisition of supplies, among others, which are all governed by existing policies.

-Too, aside from documentation, litigation of cases for or against the Bank, rendering opinions and oversight function on matters referred to the Bank's external counsel, the Legal Department performs corporate secretarial work and renders legal services to functional units.
+Too, aside from documentation, litigation of cases for or against the Bank, rendering opinions or legal services to functional units and oversight function on matters referred to the Bank's external counsel, the Legal Department performs corporate secretarial work considering the appointment by the Board of Directors of the Legal Head to act as and be the Bank's Corporate Secretary sans remuneration or per diem allowance.